March Madness 2019: How to watch NCAA basketball tournament games live

 March Madness in 4K

-- March 28 and 30: Sweet Sixteen and Elite Eight from Anaheim, California

-Competing satelite provider Dish is also broadcasting a selection of games in 4K.
-You can see its 4K broadcast schedule here, which includes four games on Friday:
+Competing satellite provider Dish is also broadcasting a selection of games in 4K.
+You can see its 4K broadcast schedule here, which will include an Elite Eight game or two on March 30.

 Originally published on March 5.